AnyLog-co/documentation/using grafana.md

 where           - A "WHERE" condition added to the SQL statement.
-Can add filter or other conditions to the executed SQL. time_column     - The name of the time column in the Time Series format. value_column    - The name of the value column in the Time Series format. servers         - Replacing the network determined servers with a list of destinations servers to use. instructions    - Additional AnyLog query instructions.
+Can add filter or other conditions to the executed SQL. time_column     - The name of the time column in the Time Series format. value_column    - The name of the value column in the Time Series format. time_range      - When using a Table view, determines if the query needs to consider the time range.
+The default value is 'true'. servers         - Replacing the network determined servers with a list of Operators (data hosting servers) to use. instructions    - Additional AnyLog query instructions.
 </pre>